type1fool/follow/EVENT_SOURCING.md

 - Simplified access control
 - Better separation of concerns
 - Independent performance tuning on write and read repos
-- No contention during concurrent updates on the same record
+- Better collaboration: No contention during concurrent updates on the same record

 ## Caveats